 Nursing has become the fastest-growing occupation in the United States.
 According to the Bureau of Labor Statistics, in 2008, there were approximately 2.6 million nursing jobs in the country.
 By 2018, estimates show that figure will grow to 3.2 million – a 22 percent increase of a half-million jobs.

 Many factors contribute to the increasing need for nurses in the workforce.
 One of the biggest reasons is simple demographics.
 As the baby boom generation ages, more people need healthcare services.
 Studies show as many as 1/3 of people over the age of 65 have more than one chronic health condition.

 But it isn’t just the aging baby boomers causing the need for more nurses.
-Jennifer Nuelle-Dimoulas, director of regional clinic operations for Altru Health System, says part of the issue is the high number of veteran nurses nearing retirement.
+Jennifer Nuelle-Dimoulas, administrator, clinical operations for Altru Health System, says part of the issue is the high number of veteran nurses nearing retirement.
 She says of the estimated three million nurses in the United States, about 1/3 of them are over the age of 50.